CBS Storybreak

 CBS Storybreak is a Saturday morning anthology television series that originally aired on the CBS network from 1985 to 1989.
-Hosted by Bob Keeshan (and in its 1993 return by Malcolm-Jamal Warner), the episodes are half-hour animated adaptations of children's books published at the time of airing, including How to Eat Fried Worms.
+Hosted by Bob Keeshan (and in its 1993 return by Malcolm-Jamal Warner), the episodes are half-hour animated adaptations of children's books published at the time of airing, including Chocolate Fever.
 Other episodes included Dragon's Blood and Ratha's Creature.
 The show grew out of a feature on Keeshan's Captain Kangaroo series.

-Unique for an American television series, the series featured open captions captioned by the National Captioning Institute for the hearing impaired during its 1993 reairing, instead of the usual closed captioning.
-In addition to being a convenience for the hearing-impaired, this also allowed those who could hear to read along with the story.

-The episodes were produced by Australia's Southern Star/Hanna-Barbera Australia for CBS Entertainment Productions.